Here's a video walkthrough on the student experience, hosted by Kylie!

 No account needed

 Students can start working on some tutorials on Code.org right away, without the need to create an account!
 They can just visit our homepage at Code.org and click the 'Learn' option in the top left, to be brought to a page where they can choose a course to work on.

-To use CS Discoveries or CS Principles curriculum, students must sign up for an account.
+To use CS Discoveries, CS Principles, or CSA curriculum, students must sign up for an account.